cmtkdot/xdelo-app/docs/postgres-functions.md

  *   4. Resets processing_state to trigger reprocessing
  * - The function handles both new insertions and updates to existing records
  * - Media groups are properly maintained with consistent caption data
+ * - Forward information handling is standardized across media and text messages
  *
  * @example
  * -- Basic usage: